 - What to know about Sensation:

-- Start slow, go slow.
-START LOW, YOU CAN ALWAYS CONSUME MORE.
-FLOWER IS THE MOST GENTLE CONSUMPTION METHOD.
-ONSET EFFECTS ARE IMMEDIATE AND MAY START TO DISSIPATE AFTER 2–4 HOURS.
-EVERYONE’S METABOLISM AND EXPERIENCE LEVEL IS DIFFERENT, VARYING THE AMOUNT OF TIME THE EFFECTS ARE FELT.
+- START LOW, GO SLOW START WITH A SMALL AMOUNT OF FLOWER, YOU CAN ALWAYS CONSUME MORE ONSET EFFECTS FROM INHALATION ARE IMMEDIATE AND MAY START TO DISSIPATE AFTER 2-4 HOURS EVERYONE’S METABOLISM AND EXPERIENCE LEVEL IS DIFFERENT, VARYING THE AMOUNT OF TIME THE EFFECTS ARE FELT.

 Some side effects may include: